 Being injured in an accident may result in significant changes in your life.
 The obvious consequence of having to recover from the injury is just one example.
 You may also have to deal with months or years of rehabilitation, lost wages due to missed work, personal property damage, disruption of your daily routine, pain and suffering, and so on.

-It’s the sum of all of these elements that the law firm of Kaire & Heffernan will consider while determining how much compensation to pursue in a personal injury claim.
-Here we have created a personal injury settlement calculator to help give you an idea of how much your personal injury claims might be worth.
-Here are some factors that our damages calculator takes into account:
+It’s the sum of all these elements that we at the law firm of Kaire & Heffernan, PLLC, will consider while determining how much compensation to pursue in a personal injury claim.
+We have created a personal injury settlement calculator to help give you an idea of how much your personal injury claims might be worth.
+The following are some factors that our damages calculator takes into account.

 Medical Expenses

-To get a sense of the value of your personal injury case, you must ask yourself this question – what medical bills and other expenses have you incurred as a result of the accident?
-This can include ambulance fees, hospital fees, doctor’s visits bills, physical therapy costs, prescription medicine costs, and more.
+To get a sense of the value of your personal injury case, you must ask yourself what medical bills and other expenses you have incurred as a result of the accident.
+These can include ambulance fees, hospital fees, doctor visits bills, physical therapy costs, prescription medicine costs and more.

 The value of these damages is often straightforward.
-It begins with you keeping all of your bills and receipts related to your accident together.
-After gathering all of your bills and medical costs, you can then tally up all of your expenses to come up with the present value of your medical expenditures.
+It begins with you keeping all the bills and receipts related to your accident together.
+After gathering and tallying up all your bills and medical costs, you can come up with the present value of your medical expenditures.

 Property Damage